Remix: History

-In the 1990s, with the rise of powerful home computers with audio capabilities came the mash-up, an unsolicited, unofficial (and often legally dubious) remix created by "underground remixers" who edit two or more recordings (often of wildly different songs) together.
+In the 1990s, with the rise of powerful home computers with audio capabilities came the mashup, an unsolicited, unofficial (and often legally dubious) remix created by "underground remixers" who edit two or more recordings (often of wildly different songs) together.
 Girl Talk is perhaps the most famous of this movement, creating albums using sounds entirely from other music and cutting it into his own.
 Underground mixing is more difficult than the typical official remix because clean copies of separated tracks such as vocals or individual instruments are usually not available to the public.
 Some artists (such as Björk, Nine Inch Nails, and Public Enemy) embraced this trend and outspokenly sanctioned fan remixing of their work; there was once a web site which hosted hundreds of unofficial remixes of Björk's songs, all made using only various officially sanctioned mixes.
 Other artists, such as Erasure, have included remix software in their officially released singles, enabling almost infinite permutations of remixes by users.
 The band has also presided over remix competitions for their releases, selecting their favourite fan-created remix to appear on later official releases.

 Remixing has become prevalent in heavily synthesized electronic and experimental music circles.
 Many of the people who create cutting-edge music in such genres as synthpop and aggrotech are solo artists or pairs.
 They will often use remixers to help them with skills or equipment that they do not have.
 Artists such as Chicago-based Delobbo, Dallas-based LehtMoJoe, and Russian DJ Ram, who has worked with t.A.T.u., are sought out for their remixing skill and have impressive lists of contributions.
 It is not uncommon for industrial bands to release albums that have remixes as half of the songs.
 Indeed, there have been popular singles that have been expanded to an entire album of remixes by other well-known artists.

 Some industrial groups allow, and often encourage, their fans to remix their music, notably Nine Inch Nails, whose website contains a list of downloadable songs that can be remixed using Apple's GarageBand software.
 Some artists have started releasing their songs in the U-MYX format, which allows buyers to mix songs and share them on the U-MYX website.